 How to Upgrade Home Electrical Wiring

-This electrical wiring question came from: David, from Macomb, Illinois.
+This electrical wiring question came from Mary, a Homeowner in Racine, Wisconsin.

 Tools Required: Electricians Pouch of Hand Tools for Rough-In Wiring, Electric Drill and Auger Bits, Extension Cords, and Ladders.

 Construction Safety: All personal safety measures must be taken when performing remodel projects where you may come into contact with hazardous materials and environmental contaminants such as fiberglass insulation, vermiculite and asbestos, molds or mildew, as well as dust.

 Estimated Time: Depends on the extent of the project, the type of wall coverings and structural construction and available access to the project area.

 Precaution: Any existing wiring in the immediate area that may interfere with the installation should be identified and turned OFF and Tagged.

 Notice: Installing additional electrical wiring or upgrading existing electrical circuits and wiring should always be done according to local and national electrical codes with a permit and be inspected.

 Insurance Companies May Require Upgrading Old Electric Wiring and Fuses